 - Mentioned in one of Andrew Vachss's Burke books.
 A prisoner who suspects he's going to get attacked will stuff as much newspaper as he can under his clothes.
 It won't totally stop a shiv, but even a centimeter or inch less of penetration can make the difference between a trip to the hospital and a trip to the morgue.

-- As depicted above, in Lewis Carroll's Through the Looking Glass, Tweedledum and Tweedledee get Alice to help them dress in this sort of armor before fighting a not-very-lethal "battle".
+- In Lewis Carroll's Through the Looking-Glass, Tweedledum and Tweedledee get Alice to help them dress in this sort of armor before fighting a not-very-lethal "battle".

 - The 'Za Lord's Guard in The Dresden Files have this.
 In Summer Knight, Fix cobbles together some makeshift armor for Meryl by attaching tableware to a heavy jacket.